lpaolini/Striptease/README.md

 ### Beat detection

-Beat detection is implemented by feeding an instance of *PeakDetector* with rms values, which represent the energy content of the signal.
+Beat detection is implemented by feeding an instance of *PeakDetector* with the RMS values, which represent the energy content of the signal, calculated from a low-pass filtered copy of the original signal.
 Input values are stored in a circular buffer, on which moving average and standard deviation are calculated and used for discriminating peaks with sufficient energy from normal signal fluctuations.

 ## Remote